Why Do Dogs Sleep So Much?

 How Much Exercise Should a Dog Get Each Day?

-While the exact exercise needs for dogs vary depending on age, size, and weight, a general guideline is that a dog should get about one hour or more exercise each day.
-This could be in the form of a long walk, playing in the yard with other dogs and their human family members, or running alongside you as you jog.
+While the exact exercise needs for dogs vary depending on age, size, and weight, a general guideline is that dogs should get about one hour or more each day.
+This could be a long walk, playing in the yard with other dogs and their human family members, or running alongside you as you jog.

 While exercising your dog can be a great way to bond with your pet and teach them important skills like recall (coming when called), it also has many benefits for the canine.
 For example, exercise decreases a dog’s risk of obesity and encourages healthy habits like going potty outside instead of inside the house.
 They also get much-needed mental stimulation from exploring new environments and making new friends!